 Under the most hopeful interpretation, the combined pressure from popular movements, foreign investors and multilateral organizations could encourage a “new paradigm” of public probity, as Ms. Pinto noted.
 However, even more likely is that authoritarian rulers will adapt to the new conditions, much as they did to outside pressure for competitive elections in the 1990s, with cosmetic changes that disguise but do not change the basic features of cronyism and privileged access.

-This two-part dossier looks at some instances where the political impact of corruption could have geopolitical implications.
+This three-part dossier looks at some instances where the political impact of corruption could have geopolitical implications.
 In recent years, the most striking positive example (though there are plenty of adverse effects as well) is Latin America, which will be discussed this week.
-The next installment will look at Russia and China, where popular anger at corruption has been channeled to strengthen authoritarian systems, and at regions like Eastern Europe (especially Ukraine) and North Africa, which give equal grounds for optimism and pessimism in the long term.
+The next installments will look at Russia and China, where popular anger at corruption has been channeled to strengthen authoritarian systems, and at regions like Eastern Europe (especially Ukraine) and North Africa, which give equal grounds for optimism and pessimism in the long term.

 Brazil is the most spectacular example of a corruption-induced crisis that, in the words of a special GIS Dossier on the topic in August 2017, “brought Latin America’s biggest country to its knees and a significant part of its political and business elites to criminal courts.”